linusg/rpi-backlight/README.md

 **NOTE: Code using this library has to be run as root, e.g. `sudo python file.py`!**

 ## Todo
-- Create a really simple GUI in ´pygobject´ to change the display brightness, maybe just a scale/slider
+- Create a really simple GUI in `pygobject` to change the display brightness, maybe just a scale/slider

 I would be happy if you can help shortening this todo-list!